deshi-basara/libreXC/linuino/README.md

 (venv)[linuino]$  python main.py
 ```

-After bootstrapping you can access the Socket-Api on '127.0.0.1:9001'.
+After bootstrapping you can access the Socket-Api on `127.0.0.1:9001`.
 For low-level WebSocket communication we recommend [wscat](https://github.com/websockets/wscat) during development.
-While connecting to the Socket you need to transmit two additional authentication-headers ('user' and 'password').
-All important parameters can be changed inside 'config.ini'
+While connecting to the Socket you need to transmit two additional authentication-headers (`user` and `password`).
+All important parameters can be changed inside `config.ini`

 ```Shell
 $  wscat -c ws://127.0.0.1:9001 -H user:admin -H password:admin